TOP 100 Largest Economies by Nominal GDP (2025)

 93.7%

-A practical rule is to match the metric to the question.
-If you want to understand a country’s role in dollar-based trade, corporate scale, and external finance, nominal GDP is the right baseline.
-If you want to understand household purchasing power, compare GDP per capita (PPP) or income measures, because they adjust for population and local price levels.
+Match the metric to the question.
+For dollar-based trade, corporate scale, market size and external finance, nominal GDP is the right baseline.
+For household purchasing power, use PPP GDP per capita, median income and distributional measures instead.

 |---|---|---|